Marcos-A/esfera-acta-extractor/README.en.md

 # Esfer@ Acta Extractor

 A Python tool to extract and process grade records from Esfer@'s PDF grade reports.
 The tool parses PDF tables, processes student grades, and generates two types of Excel files:
-1. A detailed file with all RA (Learning Achievement) and MP (Professional Module) grades.
+1. A detailed file with all RA (Learning Achievement), EM (Workplace Training), and MP (Professional Module) grades.
-2. A summary report for each MP with student grades and a clear results overview.
+2. A summary report for each MP with student grades and a clear results overview, including both center and company evaluations where applicable.

 ## Features

 ### PDF Processing
 - Automatic extraction of grade reports from PDF files
 - Intelligent processing of student names and grades
+- Support for RA (Learning Achievement), EM (Workplace Training), and MP (Professional Module) grades
-- Automatic identification of MPs with Workplace Training (EM) hours
+- Automatic identification of MPs with Workplace Training (EM) hours and their corresponding grades

 ### Detailed Excel File
 - Comprehensive view of all RA and MP grades